 PBIS is a key part of our new district-wide approach called Multi-Tiered Systems of Support (MTSS).
 MTSS is a problem solving approach that ensures all students access academic and behavior supports when they are needed.
 PBIS is the behavior part of this system.
 As a part of the MTSS process, all students are screened in math, reading and behavior three times a year.
 The information gained from the screening is used to identify students who need additional support.
 When needed, students receive research based academic and behavior supports matched to their individual needs.
 Instruction for students with behavior needs includes social skills training in areas such as conflict resolution and making healthy choices.
 The effectiveness of the instruction is continuously monitored to support student progress.
 MTSS is designed to provide early intervention to students to prevent academic failure and to encourage timely progression to graduation.

 Who oversees the implementation of PBIS?

 Each school has a PBIS Leadership Team made up of the school counselor, school psychologist and certified and classified teaching staff.
 One member of the school team serves as the PBIS Coordinator.
-At the district level, there is a group of administrators, teachers, counselors, parents and other school staff who have formed a District PBIS Planning Team.
-The purpose of this district-level group is to support all schools in creating and sustaining a safe, culturally competent and effective learning environment.
-In addition, the Executive Director of Staff and Support and the PBIS Specialist support the PBIS effort across all schools in the district.
+In addition, the Director of Student Support and the PBIS/SEL Specialists support the PBIS effort across all schools in the district.